Pylons/pyramid/docs/tutorials/wiki/authorization.rst

 * Add a "Logout" link to be shown when logged in and viewing or editing a page (``view.pt``, ``edit.pt``).

-The source code for this tutorial stage can be browsed via `http://github.com/Pylons/pyramid/tree/1.3-branch/docs/tutorials/wiki/src/authorization/
+The source code for this tutorial stage can be browsed at `http://github.com/Pylons/pyramid/tree/1.3-branch/docs/tutorials/wiki/src/authorization/
 <http://github.com/Pylons/pyramid/tree/1.3-branch/docs/tutorials/wiki/src/authorization/>`_.